RichardWatkins1/CV/README.md

 #### Fast Learner

-Constantly try to embody a growth mindset and find opportunites to learn new skills.
+Constantly try to embody a growth mind-set and find opportunities to learn new skills.
 I love to take on new challenges and I'm not afraid of having no experience in the area.

 - Built multiple projects in various different languages throughout the Makers Academy course.
 - Managed deadlines and workflow using new tools and XP values.